 - a.
 Students may not publish or distribute material that is obscene.
-"Obscene" means: - (1) The average person applying contemporary community standards finds that the publication, taken as a whole, appeals to a minor's prurient interest in sex. - (2) The publication depicts or describes in a patently offensive way sexual conduct such as ultimate sexual acts (normal or perverted), masturbation, excretory functions, or lewd exhibition of genitals. - (3) The work, taken as a whole, lacks serious literary, artistic, political or scientific value. - 5.
+"Obscene" means: - (1) The average person applying contemporary community standards finds that the publication, taken as a whole, appeals to a minor's prurient interest in sex. - (2) The publication depicts or describes in a patently offensive way sexual conduct such as ultimate sexual acts (normal or perverted), masturbation, excretory functions, or lewd exhibition of genitals. - (3) The work, taken as a whole, lacks serious literary, artistic, political or scientific value. - b.
 Students may not publish expression that is libelous, slanderous or defamatory under state law.
 "Libelous" is defined as a false and unprivileged statement about a person that injures the individual's reputation in the community. - c.
 Expression that is false as to any person who is not a public figure or involved in a matter of public concern is prohibited.
-If the allegedly libeled individual is a "public figure or official," the official must show that the false statement was published with actual malice, as the terms are defined in law.

-- Under the "fair comment rule," a student is free to express an opinion on matters of public interest.
-Specifically, a student enjoys a privilege to criticize the performance of teachers, administrators, school officials and other school employees. - d.
-Expression which presents a clear and present danger of the commission of unlawful acts, violation of lawful school regulations, or material and substantial disruption of the orderly - e. operation of the school, violates the rights of others to privacy, or threatens violence to property or persons is prohibited.
+If the allegedly libeled individual is a "public figure or official," the official must show that the false statement was published with actual malice, as the terms are defined in law. - d.
+Expression which presents a clear and present danger of the commission of unlawful acts, violation of school rules, or material and substantial disruption of the orderly operation of the school, violates the rights of others to privacy, or threatens violence to property or persons is prohibited.

 In order for a student publication to be considered disruptive, there must exist specific facts upon which it would be reasonable to forecast that a clear and present likelihood of an immediate, substantial material disruption to normal school activity would occur if the material were distributed.
-Undifferentiated fear or apprehension of disturbance is not enough; school administrators must be able to show affirmatively substantial facts that reasonably support a forecast of likely disruption.
 Material that stimulates heated discussion or debate does not constitute the type of disruption that is prohibited.

-5. Time, place and manner restrictions
+3. Time, place and manner restrictions